nuprl/tag-sound/gf-icfp-2018/talk/README.md

 anything in between is not important.
 The second asks whether adding type information to a program can have a negative effect on its performance.
 At a glance it seems like the answer to that one should be ``no'', because more types should give an optimizer more to work with, and nothing else.
 But as scientists, its our job to investigate questions like this systematically

 Thats all I want to say about these for now, and we'll come back to the ideas later.

 s3
-ok so I am interested in migratory typing which is the idea of starting with an existing dynamically typed language desigining a static type system to reason about programs written in this language and arriving at a pair of languages --- one statically typed, one dynamically typed, that can interact
+I am interested in migratory typing, which is the idea of starting with an existing dynamically typed language, designing a static type system to reason about programs written in this language and arriving at a pair of languages --- one statically typed, one dynamically typed, that can interact

-if youve heard of gradual typing, its very similar, but this constraint of starting from a dynamically typed language is very important to me
+If you've heard of gradual typing, its very similar, but this constraint of starting from a dynamically typed language is an important difference.

-with that said, related work on gradual typing systems and really any language that combines static and dynamic typing is a good source of inspiration and the work I'm here to present today started with me trying to make sense of this space
+With that said, related work on gradual typing systems and really any language that combines static and dynamic typing is a useful source of inspiration and the work I'm here to present today started with me trying to make sense of this space

-so the swimming pool here represents the design space of languages that combine static and dynamic typing here are a few of the languages in the space, arranged in no particular order.
+The swimming pool here represents the design space.
+Here are a few of the languages in the space, arranged in no particular order.
 There are a lot of names.
 Unfortunately, theres not much we can do to organize.
 One idea is to sort them by release date, from oldest on the left to newest on the right, where the y-axis doesn't mean anything, but